kgite28/IntroDeepLearning/README.md

 # IntroDeepLearning
-Labs from MIT Intro to Deep Learning, 6.S191
+Labs from MIT Intro to Deep Learning, 6.S191.
+All code originally from https://github.com/aamini/introtodeeplearning

 Lab 1